AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/customer-journey-analytics-build-a-dashboard.md

 [Exercise 13.5 - Visualization using Analysis Workspace](./ex5.md)

 In this exercise, you'll learn how to visualize Adobe Experience Platform data using Analysis Workspace and CJA.

+>[!NOTE]
+>
+>Thank you for investing your time in learning all there is to know about Adobe Experience Platform.
+If you have questions, want to share general feedback of have suggestions on future content, please contact Wouter Van Geluwe directly, by sending an email to **vangeluw@adobe.com**.

 [Go Back to All Modules](../../README.md)